mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

   <img src="./screenshots/profiler_00.JPG" />
 </p>

 The 95th percentile of the total GPU utilization on node algo-1 is only 0%.
 However, the 95th percentile of the total CPU utilization is 72%.
-GPUs on node algo-1 are underutilized, likely because of CPU bottlenecks.

 The following screenshot shows high CPU utilization during the training process, since we were only using CPU: